Camp Alleghany Alumni Association (CAAA) Board Members and Committee Structure

 Stephanie McPherson Astley, President

 Years at Alleghany: Stephanie began her days at Alleghany in 1987 as a Unit 2 Junior Camper, and was a camper for seven years.
 Stephanie was on staff from 1994-1999 as a JC of 1994, Store worker, Unit Head, Head of the Waterfront, Midway Mom and Upstart Mom.
 After two summers away, Stephanie returned to camp from 2002-2006 as Head of Senior Camp in 2002, Head of the Store, Head Hooper as well as a Mini Camp counselor during that time.
+Stephanie currently is the Assistant Head of Family Camp, a role that she has held since 2015.

 Gained from ‘Ghany: The things that I have gained from ‘Ghany are countless and the list is long!
 I can’t imagine not making a bed without a hospital corner or having good sportsmanship and shaking hands with my opponent.
 I was able to learn from my peers on how to be a leader, how to live with others, and how to work as a team.
 I credit Alleghany for making me a good friend and teaching me to create lifelong friendships as well as to be a strong, confident woman.